FancyGrid/awesome-grid/README.md

 *  [Infographic Tools](#infographic-tools)

 ## Libraries
+* [ag-grid](http://ag-grid.com/) - Serious data grid solution for Enterprise.
+It supports major javascript frameworks:
+Angular 1, Angular2, Aurelia, VueJs, Web Components.
+It has both free and commercial licences.
+Free is limited on features.
 * [FancyGrid](http://www.fancygrid.com/) - JavaScript grid library with charts integration and server communication.
 AngularJS directive and jQuery plugin.
 There is a big form module.
 * [HandSontable](http://handsontable.com/) - JavaScript Spreadsheet excel-like table.
 It has Polymer and AngularJS versions.
+ It has both free and commercial licences.
+Free is limited on features.
 * [KoolGrid](http://koolchart.com/koolgrid) - JavaScript Grid library.
 There are many features, declarative syntax.
 Product looks out of date with old site design and functionality.
 * [RealGrid](http://www.realgrid.com/) - Professional grid library on Canvas aimed at Enterprise level but almost all documentation is written in Korean.